 Did you know that three out of four children have crowded teeth and incorrectly developing jaws?
 These problems can be spotted from as early as five years of age.
 Modern research has shown that crowded teeth, incorrect jaw development and other orthodontic problems are caused not just by big teeth in small jaws or hereditary factors, but also by bad habits such as mouth breathing, tongue thrusting, reverse swallowing and thumb sucking.
 Allergies, asthma and an open mouth posture can also contribute.
 Regular orthodontic treatment does not always address the underlying causes of crooked teeth.
 This is why teeth very often crowd up again once braces have been removed.Book Appointment

-At Crescent Lodge Dental Practice, we’re able to treat children from as young as six years old with a special form of orthodontics called Myofunctional and Orthopaedic Therapy.
+At Crescent Lodge Dental Practice in Clapham, we’re able to treat children from as young as six years old with a special form of orthodontics called Myofunctional and Orthopaedic Therapy.
 Orthodontists and dentists around the world have practiced Myofunctional orthodontic techniques for more than 50 years.
 Techniques involving light, intermittent forces are used to address poor oral habits (known as myofunctional habits) to stimulate natural growth and help align the teeth.
 By restoring balance in the face and jaws and correcting tongue posture and breathing function we can help to restore the aesthetic and functional framework that nature intended.

 “I have been a patient of Jonny Swift’s for many years.
 I have also undergone orthodontistry with Dino.
 I can’t rate their ability and care highly enough.
 I now have a smile I can be proud of thanks to the wonderful team at Crescent Lodge, especially Jonny.”